bchoubert/bc-font/README.md

 # Rights

-BC-Font is a fontello-generated font licensed under MIT License.
+BC-Font is a webpack-generated font licensed under MIT License.
 All product names, logos, and brands/trademarks are property of their respective owners.